sonia-robin/password-generator/README.md

 ## Usage
 When the button 'Generate Password' is clicked, a series of prompts will appear:
-* A prompt to enter a number between 8 and 128.
+* A prompt to enter length of a password, which should be a number between 8 and 128.

     ![user input prompt](./assets/prompt-pass-length.png)
 * The code validates the user input and alerts are presented, if incorrect input was entered.